ozcodex/siritie/doc/ideas.md

 - add mixing bucket to carpentry bench
 - make carpentry bench cheaper (one iron ingot and any log)
 - add sundial and disable the message of is the X day of the Season Y
+- make the composter able to produce worms and worms eggs but with a low chance